mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 192 - Optional Attributes/readme.md

   email() {
     return this.email;
     // might be null
   }
 }

-// We cannot use safely person.email()
+// You cannot use safely person.email()
-// We need to check for null explicitly
+// You need to check for null explicitly
 ```

 ## Right